NIHON KOHDEN SVM-7000 series patient monitors made in China and Malaysia

 Actual internal hardware and system support for serial kits varies for each multi-parameter unit

-This means patient monitors making use of the Multi-parameter Unit are still configured, and it is meaningless for monitors to make use of the yellow MULTI sockets.
+This means patient monitors making use of Smart Cables are still configured, and it is meaningless for monitors to make use of the yellow MULTI sockets.

-How is NIHON KOHDEN making use of the Multi-parameter Unit can be seen from below illustration.
-Users of the left monitor (BSM-3500 series with 2 channels of IBP) requires five connection sockets to connect freely for unconstrained use but only two MULTI sockets are provided for time-sharing use!
-Similarly, users of the right monitor (BSM-3700 series with 3 channels of IBP) requires six connection sockets for necessary unconstrained use but the manufacturer insists three time-shared MULTI sockets are enough for use.
-How does such deliberate insistence for shortage of connector sockets benefit the users?
+How is NIHON KOHDEN making use of Smart Cables can be seen from below illustration.
+Users of the left monitor (BSM-3500 series with 2 channels of IBP) requires five connection sockets to connect freely for unconstrained use but only two MULTI-parameter sockets are provided for sharing!
+Similarly, users of the right monitor (BSM-3700 series with 3 channels of IBP) requires six connection sockets for unconstrained use but the manufacturer insists three MULTI sockets are enough for use.
+Why is this so?
+Although it is not stated openly, each functional MULTI-parameter socket must always comes with their own one-channel IBP hardware; who would buy a BSM-3700 series monitors for four channels of IBP monitoring?

-The monitors are short of necessary connector sockets, the value captured by users is negative
+The monitors are in reality short of necessary connector sockets, the value captured by users is negative

-The yellow MULTI sockets are available on the Vismo PVM-2703 patient monitor as well as the Life Scope VS series monitors.
+The yellow MULTI sockets and Smart Cables are being employed on Vismo PVM-4000 series bedside monitors as well as Life Scope VS series monitors.